open-telemetry/opentelemetry.io/content/en/docs/languages/net/instrumentation.md

 ```

-And second, in the library file `Dice.cs`:
+And then, we pass in the same activitySource to the library file `Dice.cs`:

 ```csharp